-Since the last local elections in 2014 there have been no further legislative changes to the rules on election spending and donations that apply at local elections.
+Since the last local elections in 2019 the spending limits that apply at local elections have been revised in line with changes in the consumer price index.
+There have been no further legislative changes to the rules on election spending and donations that apply at local elections.
 These guidelines reflect the position as it currently stands: -

-- Depending on the population of the local electoral area concerned the spending limit for candidates at the 2019 local elections will be either €13,000, €11,500 or €9,750; - A 'third party' must register with their local authority on receipt of a political donation which exceeds €100 in value; - The maximum donation that may be accepted by a political party or a third party is €2,500; - The maximum donation that may be accepted by a member of a local authority or a local election candidate is €1,000; - The maximum amount that can be accepted as an anonymous donation is €100; - There is a ban on the acceptance of a donation in excess of €200 from a corporate donor unless the donor has registered with the Standards in Public Office Commission and a statement is furnished to the recipient confirming that the donation has been approved by the corporate donor concerned; - There is a ban on the acceptance of any cash donation over €200; - Where a donation is given through an intermediary, the identity of the person on whose behalf the donation is made must be provided to the recipient.
+- Depending on the population of the local electoral area concerned the spending limit for candidates at the 2024 local elections will be either €15,350, €13,600 or €11,500; - A 'third party' must register with their local authority on receipt of a political donation which exceeds €100 in value; - The maximum donation that may be accepted by a political party or a third party is $\in 2,500;$ - The maximum donation that may be accepted by a member of a local authority or a local election candidate is €1,000; - The maximum amount that can be accepted as an anonymous donation is $\in 100$; - There is a ban on the acceptance of a donation in excess of €200 from a corporate donor unless the donor has registered with the Standards in Public Office Commission and a statement is furnished to the recipient confirming that the donation has been approved by the corporate donor concerned; - There is a ban on the acceptance of any cash donation over $\notin 200$; - Where a donation is given through an intermediary, the identity of the person on whose behalf the donation is made must be provided to the recipient.
 It is an offence to fail to provide this information.